axolotl-ai-cloud/axolotl/README.md

 ### Dataset

-Have a dataset in one of the following format (JSONL recommended):
+Have dataset(s) in one of the following format (JSONL recommended):

 - `alpaca`: instruction; input(optional)
   ```json